AnibalDams/tasks/README.md

 ### This App was made with Next.js and Fluent-ui for the front-end, Express.js for the back-end and mongoDB database and audioPlayer to listen your music :sunglasses:

- > I am learning Express.js and mongoDB and it will probably take longer to develop the application

 # Install dependencies